sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 tags: [Advent of Code, python, competition]
 ---

-Every year since 2015, [Eric Wastl][1] creates a two-part programming problems for each of the 25 days of Advent.
+Every year since 2015, [Eric Wastl][1] creates a two-part programming problem for each of the 25 days of Advent.
 He publishes a new problem every day at [adventofcode.com](https://adventofcode.com) at exactly midnight EST which is 22:00 the day before for me in MST.
-Last year, I decided to do the problems as soon as they came out and streamed my problem solving sessions on my [Twitch channel][2] and upload them to [my Youtube channel][3].
-This year, I'm going to do the same thing!
+Last year, I decided to do the problems as soon as they came out and streamed my problem solving sessions on my [Twitch channel][2] and uploaded them to [my Youtube channel][3].

+This year, I'm doing to do the same thing!
+This year, however, I'm also going to maintain this blog post.
 I will update this post every day with my thoughts on each problem, and give a brief solution sketch.

 As with last year, I am participating in a private leaderboad for the Colorado School of Mines CS department with a bunch of Mines students and alum.